Latest

 Have you ever tried to dislike someone who genuinely loved you?
 It’s challenging isn’t it?

 Why is that?
 Because it’s just plain easy to love those that love you.
 It’s easy to be kind to those who are kind.
-It’s quite natural to respond to well to being treated well.
+It’s quite natural to respond well to being treated well.
 Most of us instinctively want to reciprocate by the manner in which we receive.
 It’s just hard-wired into our human blueprint.

 So here’s another question for you…